-This text is an impression from memory of my visit to Isolde Venrooy's solo exhibition $\cdot r \cdot e \cdot s \cdot p \cdot o \cdot n \cdot g \cdot e \cdot$ at De Fabriek in Eindhoven on September 16, 2022 (at the time of writing - early January 2023 - I did not consult any publications, on- or offline, to check whether my memories were in fact factual.
+This text is an impression from memory of my visit to Isolde Venrooy's solo exhibition ·r·e·s·p·o·n·g·e· at De Fabriek in Eindhoven on September 16, 2022 (at the time of writing - early January 2023 - I did not consult any publications, on- or offline, to check whether my memories were in fact factual.

-Roy Voragen is a poet and a curator at Greylight Projects and Drawing Centre Diepenheim.
+Roy Voragen is a poet and curator.